Our best cash ISA rates

 • Higher rate taxpayers (40%) can earn up to £500 in interest tax-free

-• Additional rate taxpayers (45%) have no allowance, meaning all interest may be taxable
+• Additional rate taxpayers (45%) have no allowance, meaning any interest earned may be taxable

 Six things you need to know about cash ISAs

-A cash ISA works in a similar way to a standard savings account - but remember these six points.
+A cash ISA works in a similar way to a standard savings account - but here are six points that are worth remembering.

 1. You can open and pay into more than one cash ISA in a financial year